 Paris has been a thriving metropolis and a center of intellectual and artistic achievement for centuries.
-The city's roots reach to the third century B.C., and cultural influences as diverse as Celtic, Roman, Scandinavian, and English are woven into the city's rich heritage.
-It's a history that is far too long and complex to easily summarize, but here's a brief account of key events and facts.
+The city's roots reach to the third century BCE, and cultural influences as diverse as Celtic, Roman, Scandinavian, and English are woven into the city's rich heritage.
+It's a history that is far too long and complex to summarize quickly, but here's a brief account of key events and facts.

 Key Dates in Paris History: Celtic Settlement Through Joan of Arc

-- 52 B.C.: The Roman Empire under Julius Caesar seizes the city, which becomes part of the Roman territory known as Gaul.
+- 52 BCE: The Roman Empire under Julius Caesar seizes the city, which becomes part of the Roman territory known as Gaul.

-- Around 250 A.D.: Lutetia is Christianized.
+- Around 250 CE: Lutetia is Christianized.
 The first churches are built.

-- 4th-9th centuries: Frankish and Norman invasions.
+- 4th to 9th centuries: Frankish and Norman invasions.
 Clovis I pronounces the kingdom of Gaul and renames Lutetia Paris.

 - 1163: Construction of the Notre Dame Cathedral begins.
 It would take almost two centuries and hundreds of laborers to complete this masterpiece of early gothic architecture.